On curious properties of the general size-biased distribution

-The inequality (1.7) is true for all integers $n, k\ge2,$ and hence the result follows.
+This inequality is true for all integers $n, k\ge2,$ since $(n+Ak)\cdots(n+Ak-A+1)$ may be viewed as polynomial in $k$ with degree $A\ge1,$ and hence the result follows.
+Another way one could establish the inequality follows from observing the function decreases as $k$ increases.
 We can also establish this property using another curious result which appears to follow from [10, pg.83, eq.(3.1.13)], which we state in the following theorem. \begin{theorem} If $X_k$ is the general size-biased distribution corresponding to the density function $x^{-1}v_k(x),$ then for integers $m\ge1,$ $z>0,$

 \end{theorem} \begin{proof} By [10, pg.83, eq.(3.1.12)],

 \end{proof} If we apply Theorem 1.1 with $m=1,$ and $v_1(x)=\Theta(x)=O(x^Ae^{-x^2}),$ we see that